kubernetes/test-infra/prow/test/integration/fakegitserver/README.md

 ## Local Usage (for debugging)

-FGS needs has 2 requirements:
+FGS has 2 requirements:

-1. the path to the local `git` binary installation
+1. the path to the local `git` binary installation, and
 2. the path to a folder containing Git repositories to be served (can be an empty directory, or pre-populated).